1: Start here to find a UPS location near you. Customer centers are most ideal, but UPS Stores and Access Points are also good delivery endpoints.

 2: If not a customer center, check with the location to ensure that they'll accept your package.
 Some stores do not do this by default.
 They will also be able to tell you whether a pickup fee is charged.
 UPS Stores in particular usually require you to have a box registered at their location.

 3: List the exact address of that location on your order.
 Put the location type in the company field, such as "UPS Customer Center".
-This is not required, but helpful.
+This is required.

-3b: If sending to a UPS Store, please format your address like this:
+3b: If sending to a UPS Store, you must format your address like this:

 Name: your name